Jimbly/dcexjam2025/README.md

 TODO
 * add compass/coords to UI
+* battlezone: option to skip (set other player as ready) if they have not taken an action in 10 seconds; maybe exit to menu if skipped 3 times in a row
+* battlezone: tick even if in background
 * add critical hits/misses to combat system?
 * aiHunt should prefer the previous position if it's a valid pathing option (so, side-stepping will never get around them)
 * damage floaters in 3D at a distance and/or giant particle effects whenever anyone gets hit